-- Minimizes main-thread work – Consider reducing the time spent parsing, compiling and executing JS.
+- Minimises main-thread work – Consider reducing the time spent parsing, compiling and executing JS.
 You may find delivering smaller JS payloads helps with this.

 - All text remains visible during webfont loads – Leverage the font-display CSS feature to ensure text is user-visible while webfonts are loading

-- Minimize third-party usage – Third-party code can significantly impact load performance.
+- Minimise third-party usage – Third-party code can significantly impact load performance.
 Limit the number of redundant third-party providers and try to load third-party code after your page has primarily finished loading.